GustafEnebog/CODE-project-1/README.md

 ### Earlier implementation
 + The Features and Design sections has been based on Jesse James Garretts five pillars of webdesign.
 + Enebog art has already been implemented in a Squarespace-template-version.
-This new version has a changed design and it improves on weak points of this first version:
+This new version has a changed design and it improves on weak points of the Squarespace-version:
   + The all-important art was not displayed directly upfront but one or two clicks away.
-  + Even after one click all of the art was not displayed in one single grid but required the user to step through each gallery one picture at a time.
+  + Even after one click all of the art was not displayed in a single grid but required the user to step through each gallery one picture at a time.
   + The about and contact sections was separated albeit they fitted well together.

 ### Acknowledgement
-A special thanks to my mentor at Code Institute for his nie ways and for most helpful input!
+A special thanks to my mentor at Code Institute for his nice ways and for most helpful input!